nathaliedupuy/ROIs_registration_with_SIFT/INSTALLATION_GUIDE.md

 Do not delete anything in the opencv folder (skip the 'free-some-space' step) and try again.
 If it fails again, re-do the installation...

-*Error during opencv prep installation with cmake*

-	- Check paths: on WINDOWS paths are with backslash '\' or slash '/' However for CMake use only slash '/'
-		(note on Linux use slash '/')
-	- Make sure you downloaded the same version for opencv and opencv_contrib